 “Good children, very good children!
 Always listen to the pretty lady.”
 Skilly rubbed his hands together and looked over them all, smacking his lips loudly.

 “Will you get on with it?”
 Madeleine demanded; her voice suddenly harsh and angry.
 The children looked at her, but she did not offer reassuring smiles to them now.
 Instead her eyes, that had always been kind, glared at them with disdain and malice, and the children were afraid.

 “What the devil is going on here?” a voice called from the other end of the clearing, and James stepped out from the trees.
 Madeleine turned and stared at him, then threw a look over her shoulder at the children and Skilly.
 She turned and ran towards her lover.

 “James!” she yelled.
 “Oh, James, I am so glad you are here!”
-She threw her arms around him, and he hugged her as he observed the scene in the clearing with the children standing behind the little man, all terrified.
+She threw her arms around him, and he hugged her as he observed the scene in the clearing with the terrified children standing behind the little man.

 “He took the children from me, James!
 There was nothing I could do!”

 James released his hold on his beloved, and looked into her blue eyes.
 “I watched from the forest, Madeleine,” he whispered.
 “You told them to go to that man.
 Why did you do that?
 Who is this imp?”